dbt-labs/docs.getdbt.com/website/docs/dbt-cli/installation.md

 ## pip

 dbt is a Python module distributed on [pypi](https://pypi.org/project/dbt/), and can be installed via `pip`.
-We recommend using virtual environments when installing dbt via pip.
-Some additional steps are required for linux flavors.
-See the relevant section for [prerequisite commands](#additional-steps-by-installation).
+We recommend using virtual environments when installing with `pip`.
+[Some additional steps](#additional-steps-by-operating-system) may be required for Windows and certain flavors of Linux.

 :::caution Python3
 The dbt CLI is compatible with Python versions 3.6 and higher.
 As of v0.15.0, dbt is no longer compatible with Python2.